How to apply

 There are two UCAS application deadlines:

 Applications from overseas students (non EU) will be accepted through UCAS up until 30 June.
-However, it is recommended that you apply as early as possible.
+However, it is recommended that you apply by the 25 January (2023 entry) and 31 January (2024 entry) as courses may close after this date if they become full.

 If you are applying after 30 June, please contact the International Office directly to discuss your application.